ChristoKolander/Shopping-Ecommerce/README.md

 B)

-If You want to try out this code live - instead of downloading - go to: NotImplementedYet!
+If you want to try out this code live - instead of downloading - go to: NotImplementedYet!

 StandardUser privileges - register with a FAKE email, such as FakeUser1@hotmail.com.